Foliar Feeding 101

 - Is foliar feeding the same as foliar spraying?
 Yes!

-- Can I foliar spray cannabis in vegetative and bloom phases?
-Yes!
-But only up to 14 days in bloom.
+- Can I foliar spray in veg and bloom phases?
+Yes all through veg but only up to 14 days in bloom.

 - Why can’t I foliar spray all through bloom?
 You risk premature browning of pistils and bud mold!